 What Can I Do If My Identity Has Been Stolen?

 You will need to contact the creditor and business and explain that you are not responsible for the debt.
-You should take the time to file a police report.
+You should also file a police report.
 This is the only way that you will be able to fix your credit report.
-Although it may be difficult to file a report on someone you know, you need to do it.
+You should also report it to the Federal Trade Commission (FTC).

-What If Other People Do Now Want Me to File a Police Report?
+What If Other People Do Not Want Me to File a Police Report?

 What Else Do I Need to Do to Protect Myself?